Okmeque1/software/README.md

 For a short description of a program program, see COMMIT log or [the program chart](https://github.com/Okmeque1/software/blob/main/Programs.md)

-For upcoming and made updates,see [the update chart](https://github.com/Okmeque1/software/blob/main/UPDATE.MD)
+For upcoming and made updates, see [the update chart](https://github.com/Okmeque1/software/blob/main/UPDATE.MD)

 WARNING!
 The UPDATE.MD is not regularly updated and will NOT include small changes.
 Please refer to the commit log to see the full extent of my progress.